 The Humanities Track provides an exploration of the interdisciplinary relations between literature, history, and philosophy.
-It is open to students from all majors in the University who wish to enrich their major field of study with this broader cultural context or who enjoy the life of the mind in reading, discussing, and writing about ideas.
+It is open to students from all majors in the University who wish to enrich their major field of study with a broader cultural context or who enjoy the life of the mind through reading, discussing, and writing about ideas.
 It is especially suited to students who want to discover the meanings of their favorite films, novels, music, or other works of art as the focus of their thesis.

 The Humanities Track provides a direction for the examination of human, social, and universal nature that connects with the social and natural sciences but also has its own value.
-Drawing from the realms of literature, art, music, philosophy, history, languages, and religion, this track allows the student to examine a wide variety of human ideas, actions, values, and creative productions from the Ancient World to the Modern and Postmodern era.
+Drawing from the realms of literature, art, music, philosophy, history, languages, and religion, this track allows the student to examine a wide variety of human ideas, actions, movements, and creative productions from the Ancient World to the Modern and Postmodern era.

 Like the other Honors tracks, the Humanities Honors Track functions like a minor in the student's curriculum, providing a distinct set of courses to enrich the student's major and the general university experience.
-The initial work in the track focuses upon foundational ideas and themes connecting Western and World cultures, while the research projects encompass whatever culture(s) that suits the student's interests.
-Many students have explored the culture of their ancestors, as others have looked at contributions to human thought and ideas, transformational historical events, and the arts and society.
+The initial work in the track focuses upon foundational ideas and themes connecting Western and World cultures, while the research projects encompass whatever culture(s) suits the student's interests.
+Many students have explored the culture of their ancestors or explored contributions to human thought, transformational historical events, and the arts and society.

-Students complete a year-long Seminar (Seminars I & II) examining the connections between literature, history, and philosophy in Western and World culture and then take one Colloquium course limited to a cultural period, such as Classical Greece and Rome, Medieval, Enlightenment, or Contemporary.
-The culmination of the study is the year-long research and thesis project usually in the senior year, offering the opportunity to work independently with the guidance of a selected faulty member.
+Students complete a year-long Seminar (Seminars I & II) examining the connections between literature, history, and philosophy in Western and World culture and then take one Colloquium course examining an era, such as the Classical World, Medieval and Renaissance Movements, the Enlightenment, or the contemporary period.
+The culmination of the study is the year-long research and thesis project, usually in the senior year, offering the opportunity to work independently with the guidance of a selected faulty member.
 The completion of this project provides not only a fitting expression of the student's college accomplishments, but also a valuable representation of their abilities for graduate school and future employers.